The Spinal Cord Injury Research Centre (SCIRC) at NeuRA was established in 2020.

 The Centre conducts research aimed at improving the lives of those with spinal cord injuries, and was built thanks to funding from SpinalCure Australia.

 This facility contains state-of-the-art exercise, rehabilitation and neurophysiology equipment.
 NeuRA has long been a world leader in neurostimulation research.
 The creation of this centre in 2020 enables the organisation to increase the scope and speed of this research.
-The Centre is currently exploring cutting-edge techniques, such as neurostimulation and inspiratory muscle training, which could help activate muscles in people with spinal cord injuries.
+The Centre is currently exploring cutting-edge techniques, such as neurostimulation, acute-intermittent hypoxia and inspiratory muscle training, which could help activate muscles in people with spinal cord injuries.

 Improved activation of muscles is likely to lead to improved bodily functions, such as breathing and walking.

-The Spinal Cord Injury Research Centre is based at Neuroscience Research Australia (NeuRA) which is located next to the Prince of Wales Hospital on Barker St in Randwick NSW.
+The Spinal Cord Injury Research Centre is based at Neuroscience Research Australia (NeuRA) which is located next to the Prince of Wales Hospital on Barker Street in Randwick NSW.

 On August 11 2019, 54 people took on the City2Surf for Neuroscience Research Australia (NeuRA).
 The event is the world’s largest fun run with 80,000 participants taking on the 14km course, which stretches from Hyde Park in central Sydney to the iconic Bondi Beach.
 NeuRA thanks all of its fundraisers, who raised an incredible $30,903.
 This funding will further NeuRA’s […]